COSC3020/mergesort-justunator/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+My forloop that determines the size of the partitioned array starts at size of 1 and works itself up until the size of the partition matches the full size of the array which should be log(n), the actual sorting of the array between the partitioned parts should take $n^2$ time as compares each number of the left side with every number on the right side so we end up going through n numbers n times in order to sort them.
+Therefore, worst-case should be $\Theta(n^2log(n))$ as it has to search through n numbers log(n) times.